The Poetry of Thought: From Hellenism to Celan by George Steiner

 Yet it may be a formidable adventure.
 And somewhere a rebellious singer, a philosopher inebriate with solitude, will say “No.” A syllable charged with the promise of creation.

 Omissions?
 I grasp Steiner’s relative avoidance of Nietzsche (he gives him only three pages) since everyone knows already that Nietzsche was a poet; but I still would have liked more, and, relatedly, more on Schopenhauer.
 Steiner’s evasion of theology, sensu stricto, causes a neglect of Dante and Aquinas, who might have formed the centerpiece of the book.
 And why not more on Shakespeare and Montaigne?
 There are many pages devoted to major figures in the French and German tradition that I, as a vulgar American who has spent too much time reading writers not even mentioned in this book (such as Emerson), do not know as well as I should or at all—Valéry, for instance, or, again, Hölderlin.
 But this is my problem, not Steiner’s.

 As I recently read in Frye’s Anatomy of Criticism, the essay should be regarded as the short form of the confession, just as the story is the short form of the novel and the tale the short form of the romance.
 So Steiner’s style—both his relentlessly morose and high-minded sensibility and the grave drama of his prose (all those periodic sentences with their intellectual suspense and mounting intensity, all those near-desperate allusions to the masters, like one calling on the gods)—is the confession, a confession not foreign to advanced fiction in the age of Beckett, Bernhard, and Sebald, of the illuminated European on the eve of his final departure.
-That—well, that and the book recommendations—is why I love to read George Steiner.
+That—and the book recommendations—is why I love to read George Steiner.